Kings Mountain National Military Park

 The Battle at Kings Mountain

 Lord Charles Cornwallis sipped his morning tea as he read his correspondence.
-He enjoyed these morning respites as it gave him time to reflect on the past few weeks.
+He enjoyed these morning respites as they gave him time to reflect on the past few weeks.

 The Patriots Approach Kings Mountain